 Site Selection:

 In planning clinical learning experiences for MAPE courses, the faculty tries to assure that each student is scheduled for the clinical facilities that are most likely to provide a variety of learning situations appropriate to the unit or course content currently being studied.
+With this in mind, please note that travel to attend a clinical rotation may be required of some students.
 Clinical site selection is based on the following criteria:

 Type of facility/agency and accreditation status